Social Media Thoughts from the Pitch

 - Stick to good old time management principles and have set times that you log in each day – no more than 3 times a day – you are not productive if you are on there every 10 minutes.

 - Remember what’s important friends, family, fresh air and exercise.

 - Check in by all means but then put your phone away and have a conversation with the person sitting next to you.

-Like a good friend of mine in the advertising game once said it is a great avenue for getting your content out there but you still need to build the relationship once they have found you.
+As a good friend of mine in the advertising game once said, it is a great avenue for getting your content out there but you still need to build the relationship once they have found you.